inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	"How should I know?
 What am I, a philosopher?"
 Good day for overcoming obstacles.
 Try a steeplechase.
 Now hatred is by far the longest pleasure;
-Men love in haste, but they detest at leisure.
+Men love in haste, but they test at leisure.
 		-- George Gordon, Lord Byron, "Don Juan"
-	The Hitchhiker's Guide to the Galaxy has a few things to say on the subject of towels.
+	The Hitchhiker's Gui to the Galaxy has a few things to say on the subject of towels.
 	Most importantly, a towel has immense psychological value.
 For some reason, if a non-hitchhiker discovers that a hitchhiker has his towel